MRandl/verith/README.md

 to maintain the guarantees of the library.
 Most notably, the underlying implementation of native integers must respect all axioms of U/Sint63.
-This usually means that you should only extract U- and SInt63 objects towards standard, native OCaml integers.
+This usually means that you should only extract U- and SInt63 objects towards standard OCaml integers.
 You should also map their respective operations correctly.

 # License
 This library is licensed under the MIT License.
-See [the license](LICENSE) for more details.
+See the [license](LICENSE) for more details.
 The license takes precedence over any comment and/or description provided in this project.